Decongestants – OTC Relief for Congestion

 How can I safely store OTC decongestants?

 Store all medicines up and away, out of reach and sight of young children.
 Keeping medicines in a cool, dry place will help prevent them from becoming less effective before their expiration dates.
-Do not store medicines in bathrooms or bathroom cabinets, which are often hot and humid.
+Do not store medicines in bathrooms or bathroom cabinets.
+These locations are often hot and humid.

-Contact your healthcare provider before using a decongestant if you have any of the following health problems:
+Contact your healthcare provider or pharmacist before using a decongestant if you have any of the following health problems:

 - Diabetes